Taking the time to become a milk donor is an amazing step. You could be changing the lives of another baby and their family forever.

 Yes.
 The HMB aims to recruit enough donors and process enough milk to enable other patient groups to benefit when their mother’s own milk is not available.
 Donor milk can also be used as a bridge to support infants while their mothers establish a full milk supply.
 The Human Milk Foundation supports hundreds of families each year to feed their babies with human milk who would not be eligible for NHS-funded donor milk.

 In common with non-profit milk banking and blood and tissue donation worldwide, we don’t offer payments for milk.
-If you need reimbursing for parking or travel to have your bloods taken, or if you need a breast pump, please let us know as we can provide a manual pump.
+If you need reimbursing for parking or travel to have your bloods taken, please let us know.

 All new milk donors are asked to have a blood test to rule out HIV1 and 2, hepatitis B and C, syphilis and human T-lymphotropic virus (HTLV).
 You will have already been tested for most of these during your pregnancy, except for HTLV which is not routinely screened for in the UK.